 - The U.K. Competition and Markets Authority’s (CMA’s) “Open Banking Remedy.”

-- European Payment Services Directive 2 (PSD2).
+- European Payment Services Directive 2 (PSD2) and now PSD3, PSR, and FIDA

 The first one results from an investigation in retail banking by the CMA.
 This non-governmental British authority has found different holes within the system and has laid out a set of remedies to improve the industry.
 These include open banking standards.